arup-group/pam/resources/paper/paper.md

 # Development history

 `PAM` was originally conceived and built at the start of the global COVID-19 pandemic, to allow for the assessment of change resulting from government quarantining and lock-down policies.
-The project was originally called the `Pandemic Activity Modifier` and was applied to rapidly update existing transport demand models using `policies`, as described by [@Medium].
+The project was originally called the `Pandemic Activity Modifier` and was applied to rapidly update existing transport demand models using `policies`, as described by @Medium.
 Updated transport demand could then be used for transport simulation using MATSim and virus transmission modelling using EpiSim [@Episim].

-This application is still supported but `PAM` has since been generalised to provide broader application for activity modelling by both practitioners and researchers (e.g., @Castro:2023).
+This application is still supported but `PAM` has since been generalised to provide broader application for activity modelling by both practitioners and researchers, such as by @Castro:2023.
 The project is now called the `Population Activity Modeller`.

 # Acknowledgements